Got a claim from a major flood, storm or natural disaster?

 Why doesn’t Initio/IAG just repair my house?

 This is because your insurer is choosing to cash settle.
 Having the insurer run the repairs is known as a ‘managed repair’.
-In short, construction capacity is in short supply and while a managed repair is usually the case for say a house fire, right now with the widespread damage IAG do not have capacity to offer managed repairs.
+In short, construction capacity is in short supply during a significant disaster event and while a managed repair is usually the case for say a house fire, with the widespread damage we usually do not have capacity to offer managed repairs.

 In special circumstances, an application process is available for a managed repair, but it is only considered for extreme hardship or vulnerability.